flarouche3129/seg3103_playground/Lab2/README.md

 ### Teacher assistant :  Zahra Kakavand

+This is the second laboratory for the course SEG3103.

 # Exercise 1

+### Run the sample test cases created from the tutorial, and report the results in the table below.
+### For each test case, specify the Expected Results (from the test case), the Actual Results (from the execution) and a Verdict (Pass if Actual Result and Expected Results match, Fail if Actual Result and Expected Results do not match and Inconclusive for cases where a determination can not be made).

+First, we need to run the app.
+To do so, all we need to do is run the command

+> java -jar  user-registration-app-0.1.0.jar

 Here are the results for the test cases created from the tutorial :